Ruin probabilities for risk processes in a bipartite network: Introduction

-In an insurance risk context our framework is related to the two-dimensional setting in \cite{AvramPalmPist2, AvramPalmPist1} where it is assumed that two companies divide claims among each other in some prespecified proportions.
-Compared to these sources the main novelty of our setting is that we consider a network of interwoven companies, with emphasis on studying the effects which occur through this random network dependence structure.
-Our bipartite network model has already been studied in \cite{KKR1, KKR2}; there it is used to assess quantile-based measures for systemic risk, whereas in this paper we assess ruin probabilities.
+Our framework is related to the two-dimensional setting in \cite{AvramPalmPist2, AvramPalmPist1} where it is assumed that two companies divide claims among each other in some prespecified proportions.
+The main novelty of our setting is that we consider a network of interwoven companies, with emphasis on studying the effects which occur through this random network dependence structure.
+Our bipartite network model has already been used in \cite{KKR1, KKR2} to assess quantile-based risk measures for systemic risk.

-In general dimensions, multivariate ruin is studied e.g. in \cite{Bregman, Ramasubramannian}, where dependency between the risk processes is modeled by a Clayton dependence structure in terms of a L\'evy copula, which allows for scenarios reaching from weak to very strong dependence.
+Our results extend those for multivariate models to a random network situation.
+Whereas one-dimensional insurance risk processes have been extensively studied since Cram\'er's introduction in the 1930s, results for multivariate models (beyond bivariate) are scattered in the literature; for a summary of results see \cite[Ch.~XIII(9)]{AsAl}.
+In general dimensions, multivariate ruin is studied e.g. in \cite{Bregman, Ramasubramannian}, where dependency between the risk processes is modeled by a Clayton dependence structure in terms of a L\'evy copula, which allows for scenarios reaching from weak to strong dependence.
 Further, in \cite{Collamore1, pan2017exact}, using large deviations methods, multivariate risk processes are treated and so-called ruin regions are studied, that is, sets in $\mathbb{R}^d$ which are hit by the risk process with small probability.

-Multivariate queueing theory is at the foundation of general analysis of stochastic processes on networks; see \cite{KY}.
-Using the duality between the ruin probability and the buffer overflow, \cite{Boxma} investigate queueing and insurance risk models with simultanous arrivals; they also give extensive references.
-In the context of a load balancing or loss network problem, our framework is related to \cite{CosynSigman, IS} where a user population shares a limited collection of resources.
-The novelty of our setting is that requests of service are partitioned and assigned randomly.
-This can be useful for the analysis of a network when the underlying service strategy is unknown.
+In contrast, in our setting claims are partitioned and assigned randomly.